La Clínica del Pueblo

-La Clinica del Pueblo is a non-profit, Federally Qualified Health Center (FQHC) clinic that serves the Latino population of the Washington, D.C., metropolitan area that provides services through medical services, mental health and substance abuse counseling, language access services, and community health action programs.
+La Clínica del Pueblo is a non-profit, Federally Qualified Health Center (FQHC) clinic that serves the Latino population of the Washington, D.C., metropolitan area that provides services through medical services, mental health and substance abuse counseling, language access services, and community health action programs.

 History

 La Clínica del Pueblo (LCDP) was founded in 1983 to address the growing medical needs of Washington's Latino community by Salvadorian activists at the Central American Refugee Center (CARECEN) and "self-proclaimed North American hippies" at Plenty International.
 Many Salvadorians fled to Washington during the Salvadoran Civil War, seeking refuge, but were unable to access traditional forms of health care due to linguistic and cultural barriers and immigration status.
 LCDP opened to serve these immigrants, as well as other Latin Americans fleeing war-torn countries, but soon started serving the entire Latino community.

 Initially, LCDP provided only basic medical care one day a week, at no cost, staffed by volunteer doctors and health promoters.
-The start was with Ed Horowtiz as it first employee, how was part-time, and Dr. Peter Shields, who was the volunteer medical director.
+The start was with Ed Horowtiz as it first employee, who was part-time, and Dr. Peter Shields, who was the volunteer medical director.
 The clinic rapidly grew due to demand and the hard work of numerous volunteers, developing training programs for lay medical workers (Promoteres de Salud), increasing provision of primary care and start of a mental health program.
 The clinic was at the forefront at the start of the HIV epidemic and continues with important services for HIV and other infections.
 It quickly became a safe place for undocumented refugees to go for care from understanding individuals.
 As the Latino population grew, so did LCDP.
 It began to provide many different social services, such as health education and outreach.